 - 14.1 In April 2018, employers with over 250 employees were legally required to publish data relating to pay inequalities.
 Data published had to include the pay and bonus figures between men and women and included data from April 2017.
 Welsh public authorities listed in Schedule 19 of the Equality Act 2010 are subject to their own devolved regulations which include gender pay reporting.
 Figures on schools are excluded, unless they employ more than 250 staff. - 14.2 The gender pay gap is an equality measure that shows the difference in average earnings between women and men.
 The gender pay gap does not show differences in pay for comparable jobs.
 Unequal pay for men and women has been illegal for 45 years.
 The causes of the gender pay gap are complex and overlapping: - A higher proportion of women choose occupations that offer less financial reward (e.g. administration).
-May high paying sectors are disproportionately made up of male workers (e.g. information and communications technology). - A much higher proportion of women work part time, and part time workers earn less than their full-time counterparts on average. - Women are still less likely to progress up the career ladder into higher paying senior jobs.

-14.3 The gender gap at Merthyr is reported annually via the Annual Equality Report.
-The Council's strategic Equality Plan and Objectives were approved by full council on 7th March 2018.
-The gap at Merthyr is low at 5.32%.
-For comparison purposes, the UK gender pay gap is just over 18%.
+May high paying sectors are disproportionately made up of male workers (e.g. information and communications technology). - A much higher proportion of women work part time, and part time workers earn less than their full-time counterparts on average. - Women are still less likely to progress up the career ladder into higher paying senior jobs. - 14.3 The gender gap at Merthyr is reported annually via the Annual Equality Report.
+The Council's strategic Equality Plan and Objectives were approved by full council on March 2020.
+The gap at Merthyr is low at 9.42%.

 Council (excl schools) Mean Hourly Rate Median Hourly Rate

-Male 14.47 12.18
+Male 14.14 12.35

-Female 13.70 11.74
+Female 12.67 11.19

-Pay Gap 5.32% 3.61%